All Episodes

 I have always known that that would be the case, which is why I have none.

-I've always thought as a parent the happiest day of your life would be either 18 or 19 to head off to college.
+I've always thought as a parent, the happiest day of your life would be either 18 or 19 and head off to college.

-We have we have devised whole philosophies to deal with our unhappiness.
+We have devised whole philosophies to deal with our unhappiness.

-And I've always had a problem with that.
+And I've always had a problem with it.

 I have never thought that the gift of life was a gift of suffering.

-I don't care what the libs try to do in trying to say we're all the same, men and women, boys and girls, everybody is different.
+I don't care what the libs try to do in trying to say we're all the same, men and women, boys and girls.

-The happiest people I have run into are people who are not obsessed with themselves and are not sitting around telling stories to themselves about how this isn't gonna work or that isn't gonna work, or that's gonna be too hard to do.
+I have found, and this is just anecdotal, but I have found over my short little life here, the happiest people I have run into are people who are not obsessed with themselves and are not sitting around telling stories to themselves about how this isn't going to work or that isn't going to work or that's going to be too hard to do.

 They're outwardly focused.

-They have a different outlook on life than than a lot of people.
+They have a different outlook on life than a lot of people.

 Everybody be miserable when they do that.